Community Building Programs

 Neighborhood Mini-Grants Program

 Have an idea to improve your neighborhood?
 Need a little start-up funding?
 The Neighborhood Mini-Grants Program awards small grants of up to $1,000 to fund citizen-led neighborhood projects, events and activities that benefit Cleveland Heights and University Heights.
-Special thanks to our supporter and partner, the Cedars Legacy Fund, for providing ongoing support for the Mini-Grants Program.
+Special thanks to our supporters and partners, the Cedars Legacy Fund and the McGinty Family Foundation 1989 , for providing ongoing support for the Mini-Grants Program.

 The Neighborhood Mini-Grants Program is guided by a grant-making committee comprising seven Cleveland Heights residents with a history of community involvement.
 All applicants interview with the grant-making committee.